13 Top-Rated Attractions & Things to Do in Brunswick

 In Brunswick's eastern Riddagshausen suburb, beyond the Prinz-Albrecht-Park, is a notable church belonging to a former 13th-century Cistercian monastery.
 Founded by a courtesan to Henry the Lion in 1145, the abbey remained an important religious community until it was dissolved in 1809.
 Worthy of a visit for its surviving church and gatehouse, which houses the Cistercian Museum, it's also a good place from which to explore the nearby Riddagshausen Nature Reserve, especially if you enjoy scenic country walks and hiking.

 The Natural History Museum in Braunschweig — the Naturhistorisches Museum — lies near the city's University of Technology.
-Founded in 1754, highlights of its many interesting exhibits include displays of dinosaurs, birds, and sea creatures.
+It was founded in 1754 and the highlights of its many interesting exhibits include displays of dinosaurs, birds, and sea creatures.
 All told, the museum's collections include more than 3,000 mammal specimens, 50,000 birds (and eggs), as well as numerous skeletons and fossils.
-A large aquarium is also onsite and includes many exotic species of fish and crustaceans.
+A large aquarium is also on-site and includes many exotic species of fish and crustaceans.

 Address: Pockelsstraße 10, 38106 Braunschweig